-July 13, 2006: Apple releases its first activity tracker, the Nike+iPod Sport Kit, which combines a portable music player and a smart pedometer.
+July 13, 2006: Apple releases its first activity tracker, the Nike+iPod Sport Kit, which combines Cupertino’s popular music player with a smart pedometer.

-The product marks Apple’s first step toward the kind of mobile health-tracking initiatives the company will investigate in the following decade — most notably through its iOS Health app and the Apple Watch.
+The product marks Apple’s first step toward the kind of mobile health-tracking initiatives it will pursue in the following decade — most notably through its iOS Health app and the Apple Watch.

-The launch of Nike+iPod Sports Kit coincided with a broad push toward health-oriented devices across the tech industry.
-Later that year, the Nintendo Wii would join the trend with motion-tracking games like Wii Sports, which sold more than 82 million copies.
+The launch of Nike+iPod Sport Kit coincided with a broad push toward health-oriented devices across the tech industry.
+Later that year, the Nintendo Wii would join the trend with motion-tracking games like Wii Sports.

-Nike+iPod Sports Kit: More than just a fitness tracker
+Nike+iPod Sport Kit: More than just a fitness tracker

 The software went beyond tracking steps.
-It also allowed users to check out statistics from past workouts and set fitness goals.
-Plus, they could hear (via a computerized voice that preceded Siri by five years) how far they had run, how quickly they were running and how far they were from their destination.
+It also allowed users to check statistics from past workouts and set fitness goals.
+Plus, they could hear (via a computerized voice that preceded Siri by five years) how far they had run, how fast their pace was and how far they were from their destination.

-“We’re working with Nike to take music and sport to a new level,” Steve Jobs said in a statement.
+“We’re working with Nike to take music and sport to a new level,” Apple CEO Steve Jobs said in a statement at the time.
 “The result is like having a personal coach or training partner motivating you every step of your workout.”

-The Nike+iPod Sports Kit prefigured another shift in Apple’s policies, too.
+The Nike+iPod Sport Kit prefigured another shift in Apple policies, too.
 In the aftermath of the product’s launch, a report by University of Washington researchers highlighted a security flaw in the RFID-powered device that opened up the possibility of letting unwanted third parties track users without their knowledge.

-Today, user privacy is one of Apple’s core concerns.
-While the Nike+iPod didn’t bring about this shift, the pre-iPhone mobile device highlighted one of the big security issues that defined the past decade.
+Today, user privacy stands as one of Apple’s core concerns.
+While the Nike+iPod didn’t bring about this shift, the pre-iPhone mobile device highlighted one of the big security issues that would define the next decade.

-Did you own a Nike+iPod Sports Kit?
+Did you own a Nike+iPod Sport Kit?
 Leave your comments and recollections below.